recipe-runner/recipe-runner.github.io/source/docs/getting-started.blade.md

 # Getting Started {#getting-started}

-RR CLI tool (RR stands for Recipe Runner) is a tool that let you automate tasks and extend applications by using special YAML files called *recipes*.
+RR CLI tool (RR stands for Recipe Runner) is a tool that let you automate tasks and extend PHP applications by using special YAML files called *recipes*.

 > Please, be aware this project is in a early stage so it is subject to change.